jjvanzon/JJs-Reference-Architecture/code-style.md

 ﻿---
 title: "👨‍💻 Code Style"
 image: "/images/code-style-preview.png"
-description: "Code style help us make code cleaner and easier to read.
-It covers preferences for language constructs, naming the elements of our system and using white space to organize our code."
+description: "Code style help us make code easier to read.
+It covers preferences for language constructs, using clear naming conventions, and using white space to create overview in our code."
 ---

 <style>.wrapper { max-width: 90% }</style>